Ninjaneer32/Semi-MDP-RL/README.md

 ```

 ## 5. Baseline Controller
 As a baseline, MPC controller is implemented and located under directory `mpc`.
+The concise description of the baseline is given at [`mpc/README.md`][mpclink]
  To run the baseline, you need [gurobipy][gurobipylink] with full support license.
 To obtain and set up Gurobi license, please refer to the instruction at [Gurobi][gurobilink].

 Running the controller is again straightforward; to run the MPC controller with horizon=3, run